 WOMEN-OWNED BUSINESS CERTIFIED

-S Curve Strategies has three women-owned business certifications and each play a significant role in signaling to our clients a national standard of best-in-class service, and that our company is 100% owned, controlled, operated and managed by a woman.
+S Curve Strategies has four women-owned business certifications and each play a significant role in signaling to our clients a national standard of best-in-class service, and that our company is 100% owned, controlled, operated and managed by a woman.
 Our certifications include:

 The California Public Utilities Commission Suppliers Clearinghouse Certification